mryndzionek/attiny85_samples/README.md

 ![geiger_pcb](design/geiger_pcb.png)

+The BJT transistor can also be MPSA42.
+The buzzer MOSFET should preferably logic level.

 The firmware is designed as a simple and lightweight cooperative scheduler maintaining in every state the lowest power level possible: